HK-Modding-Preservation/Nosk-Transformation/ReadMe.md

 ---

 ## Keybind capture
-- Click a binding in the menu to make it show “Press any key…”.
+- Click a binding in the menu to make it show â€œPress any keyâ€¦â€.
 - Press any key or mouse button to set it.
 - The label updates immediately to the new key.